Rainbow Trout Recipe (Maple Balsamic Glazed, 20 Min)

-This moist, flaky, flavorful maple balsamic rainbow trout is a perfect simple meal, ready in 20 minutes with just six ingredients.
+This moist, flaky, flavorful rainbow trout recipe with a maple-balsamic glaze is ready in 20 minutes with just 6 ingredients.
 Easy and delicious.

 maple balsamic glazed trout on plate with roasted cauliflower.